-- 2.2.2 On 25th November 2020 the Combined Authority Board approved the award of £13.78m Get Building Funding (GBF) to the University of Peterborough Phase 2 manufacturing & materials R&D centre project.
-After the decision £827k was ring-fenced for the associated car park and £300k was top sliced to cover staff costs as per the Department for Levelling Up Housing & Communities (DLUHC) funding agreement, leaving £13.47m for the build itself. - 2.2.3 Following the identification of a further £3m funding from a private investor (Photocentric Ltd), on 27th January 2021 the Combined Authority Board approved the business case and provided delegated approval to develop the necessary legal documentation for a special purpose vehicle (Peterborough R&D Property Company PropCo2).
-A commercially confidential update regarding the position of the company since its establishment is included in Exempt Appendix 1. - 2.2.4 At the Business Case approval stage the quantitative objectives for the new Centre included: - 1) Increased employment as a direct result of the creation of the Manufacturing and Materials Research & Development Centre as staff are recruited. - 2) Employment created in the wider economy as an indirect result. - 2.2.5 The building is due for practical completion in December 2022.
-Savills have been appointed to oversee the marketing of the lettable spaces in the building, where it is anticipated that established and start-up companies will start to take occupancy later in 2023.

-2.3 University Living Lab - Phase 3

-- 2.3.1 The proposed third phase and second teaching building of the University includes a Living Lab public science facility.
-The third phase will feature mainly STEM (science, technology, engineering and mathematics) based teaching activities.
+- 2.2.2 On 25 November 2020, the Combined Authority Board approved the award of £13.78m from the Get Building Fund to the University of Peterborough Phase 2 Manufacturing & Materials R&D Centre project.
+After the decision, £827k was ring-fenced for the associated car park and £300k was top sliced to cover staff costs, as per the Department for Levelling Up Housing and Communities (DLUHC) funding agreement, leaving £13.47m for the build itself. - 2.2.3 Following the identification of a further £3m funding from a private investor, Photocentric Ltd, the Combined Authority Board approved the business case on 27 January 2021, and provided delegated approval to develop the necessary legal documentation for a special purpose vehicle, Peterborough R&D Property Company (PropCo2).
+An update regarding the position of the company since its establishment is attached in the exempt Appendix 1. - 2.2.4 At the Business Case approval stage, the quantitative objectives for the new centre included: - (i) Increased employment as a direct result of the creation of the Manufacturing and Materials Research & Development Centre as staff are recruited. - (ii) Employment created in the wider economy as an indirect result. - 2.2.5 The building is due for practical completion in December 2022.
+Savills has been appointed to oversee the marketing of the lettable spaces in the building, where it is anticipated that established and start-up companies will start to take occupancy later in 2023. - 2.3 University Living Lab Phase 3 - 2.3.1 The proposed third phase, and second teaching building of the university, includes a Living Lab public science facility.
+The third phase will feature mainly science, technology, engineering and mathematics (STEM) based teaching activities.
 The Living Lab part of the building will enable the public to enjoy events and exhibits to inspire generations in STEM, the net zero economy and careers of the future.
-The Living Lab received funding approval from the Department of Levelling Up and Communities in October 2021. - 2.3.2 On 26th January 2022 the Combined Authority Board approved the Phase 3 Business Case and to use the existing special purpose vehicle (Prop Co 1), for the delivery of Phase 3, as the owner and developer of the second teaching building.
-Investment for the new building will come in the form of £20m from the Levelling Up Fund, £4m from Anglia Ruskin University and £2m from the Combined Authority via the Local Growth Fund. - 2.3.3 The Business Case comprised the Strategic, Economic, Commercial, Financial and Management cases modelling the Green Book in line with the HM Treasury Central Government guidance on appraisal and evaluation.
-The quantitative objectives were set based upon those included in Phase 1 full business case and will be reviewed in line with current student intake and alongside the Full Business Case approval process due to come to the Combined Authority Skills Committee, Business Board and Combined Authority Board in January 2023. - 2.3.4 The planning application for second teaching building has been submitted.
-Based on the current programme, building works should commence in Spring 2023, with a proposed completion, handover to ARU Peterborough and teaching for students in Autumn 2024.
+The Living Lab received funding approval from DLUHC in October 2021. - 2.3.2 On 26 January 2022, the Combined Authority Board approved the Phase 3 Business Case and to use the existing special purpose vehicle, Prop Co 1, for the delivery of Phase 3, as the owner and developer of the second teaching building.
+Investment for the new building will come in the form of £20m from the Levelling Up Fund (LUF), £4m from ARU, and £2m from the Combined Authority via the Local Growth Fund. - 2.3.3 The Business Case comprised the Strategic, Economic, Commercial, Financial and Management cases modelling the Green Book, in line with the Treasury's guidance on appraisal and evaluation.
+The quantitative objectives were set based upon those included in Phase 1 full business case, and will be reviewed in line with current student intake and alongside the Full Business Case approval process, scheduled to be presented to the Skills Committee, Business Board and Combined Authority Board in January 2023.

+2.3.4 The planning application for the second teaching building has been submitted.
+Based on the current programme, building works should commence in Spring 2023, with a proposed completion, handover to ARU Peterborough, and teaching for students in autumn 2024.